We Deal in Lead A Weird West Gunslinger Adventure Game

 Dexterity (DEX): Used for saves requiring poise, speed, and reflexes like dodging, climbing, sneaking, balancing, etc.

-Heart (HRT): Used for saves to persuade, deceive, intimidate, charm, provoke, carry out rituals, etc. and gunslinger duels.
+Heart (HRT): Used for saves to persuade, deceive, intimidate, charm, provoke, carry out rituals, etc. and Gunslinger duels.

 Saves #